Best Shortwave Radio For Preppers – Top Choices

 Many years ago I bought the Sony SW7600GR.
 After research, I felt that it was the best shortwave radio in its class that I could get.
 It’s now on my nightstand (a fun hobby sometimes in the evening).
 I also take it with me on EVERY trip that I travel (vacation, etc..).
 I do believe that it has been the best of its class.
 However, there’s a new #1 that may be even better than this one (read on).

 One thing that I really do wish it had (the SW7600), is a tuning knob (buttons instead).
 But it scans well enough.
 It lacks some of the advanced memory functions of newer radios.
 Its small, basic display is not as fancy and informative as newer portables.
-The user manual is often necessary for a reminder how to use some of its features (not intuitive).
+The user manual is often necessary as a reminder of how to use some of its features (not intuitive).

-HOWEVER, the AGC / sync detector feature is the best of the rest.
+However, the AGC / sync detector feature is the best of the rest.
 Great performance.
 Reliable.

 You cannot get it “new” anymore.
-However there are used radios for sale:
+However, there are used radios for sale:

 Sony ICF-SW7600GR AM/FM/Shortwave Receiver